FelixStumvoll/AnimatedFigures/README.md

 The implementation provides two decorators `BackgroundDecorator` and `BorderDecorator`.
 They both extend a superclass `ShapeDecorator` which implements the decorator pattern for the `Shape`.
 This means not only a `ShapeGroup` can be decorated but also a `SimpleShape`.
-This was not used in the implementation of `FigureA` or `FigureB`.
-It could have been though...but it wasn't.
+Although in the implementation only `FigureA` and `FigureB` were decorated.

 #### Background Decorator

-The `FigureA` decorated with a `BackgroundDecorator` looks like this.
+The `FigureA` decorated with a `BackgroundDecorator` can be seen in the following image.

 ![BGDecorator](/doc/images/figure_a_decorated.png)

 #### Border Decorator

-The `FigureB` decorated with a `BorderDecorator` looks like this.
+The `FigureB` decorated with a `BorderDecorator` can be seen in the following image.

 ![BGDecorator](/doc/images/figure_b_decorated.png)

 ### Visitors

-The visitor pattern was used in this implementation to provide the possibility to implement different operations on all available shapes.
+The visitor pattern was used in this implementation to make it possible to implement different operations on all available shapes without modifying the shape itself.
 For this an interface `ShapeVisitor` was implemented which provides a `visit` method, which accepts `FigureA`, `FigureB`, `Circle` and `Rectangle`.
 This allows to customize the implementation for each figure.

 The implementation provides the following five concrete implementations for this interface.